 The widespread economic belief that the more we consume, the better things will be for everyone is true only for human beings – and, moreover, it is true only for a limited number of them.
 For most other forms of life, this simplistic economic principle of wealth creation often has disastrous effects, to the point that many species, which had existed perfectly well for thousands or millions of years before our species’ catastrophic rise to dominance, have become extinct, or their numbers have been drastically reduced.

-With some exceptions, such as whales that migrate from one ocean to another, other organisms have only limited and local effects on their environment and on the species they consume in order to survive.
+With some exceptions, such as whales that migrate from one ocean to another, most organisms have only limited and local effects on their environment and on the species they consume in order to survive.
 But human beings, due to the spread of the model of international trade, can cause harm in many distant parts of the world.
 We think this is marvellous, that we are able to consume products from so many different places in the world, and in some ways it is; but many of us are not able to see the harmful effects of many of our consumption decisions.

 When a person stands in a store or supermarket trying to decide what to buy, one usually does not consider things like how much the workers were paid to produce the product and whether any of them were ill-treated, exploited, or enslaved, whether any animals were harmed or caused to suffer, the amount of toxic substances that were used, how much environmental damage and pollution were caused by its production, and so forth.
-Most of us think only of things like the product’s price and whether we can afford it, its appearance, functions, and reliability, how good it tastes, whether we really need it, whether it is trendy or fashionable and will make us look cool, how long it will last, and so on.
+Most of us think only of things like the product’s price and whether we can afford it, its appearance, functions, and reliability, how good it tastes, whether we really need it, whether it is trendy or fashionable and will make us look cool, how long it will last, whether it is better than alternative brands, and so on.
 But all of these ignorantly-made decisions, because they are based on incomplete information, can collectively produce very bad unintended effects.
 For example, most consumers would not want or be able to burn down a forest so they can drink cheap coffee or eat cheap cookies or meat, or cut down an entire forest in order to have cheap paper which they use once and then discard.
 And neither would they be willing to harm workers in a poor country by overworking them, making them work in dangerous or unsanitary conditions, or paying them less than a subsistence wage, cause suffering to the vast numbers of farm animals that are raised in unsanitary animal concentration camps solely for their gustatory pleasure, or poison a river or parcel of land, thereby killing many of the organisms that live there.
 But all of these things are frequently done by the free market on their ignorant behalf, all for the sake of encouraging and allowing people to consume as much as possible at the lowest possible price.

-Surely it matters that a forest was burned down to produce this hamburger, that child labour was used to manufacture these clothes or shoes, that the habitat of a great many living creatures was destroyed or contaminated to grow the coffee, wheat, corn, soy beans, or meat that one consumes, that rivers or oceans were polluted, that these eggs were laid by hens that were confined in tiny cages during their brief and miserable lives, after which they were slaughtered to provide cheap meat, while most of their male siblings were thrown into a grinder – alive – shortly after hatching, that the sea or ocean bottom was damaged by the destructive method of deep-sea trawling, that a large part of a trawler’s catch was thrown back dead into the ocean, that toxic substances were used, produced, or released during the production process, that an entire mountain or hill was levelled to extract the metals that are used in the manufacture of many different consumer or household products, or that workers were underpaid, overworked, or otherwise mistreated or exploited.
+Surely it matters that a forest was burned down to produce this hamburger, that child labour was used to manufacture these clothes or shoes, that the habitat of a great many living creatures was destroyed or contaminated to grow the coffee, wheat, corn, soy beans, or meat that one consumes, that rivers or oceans were polluted, that these eggs were laid by hens that were confined in tiny cages during their brief and miserable lives, after which they were slaughtered to provide cheap meat, while most of their male siblings were thrown into a grinder – alive – shortly after hatching, that the sea or ocean bottom was damaged by the destructive method of deep-sea trawling, that a large part of a fishing ship’s catch was thrown back dead into the ocean, that toxic substances were used, produced, or released during the production process, that an entire mountain or hill was levelled to extract the metals that are used in the manufacture of many different consumer or household products, or that workers were underpaid, overworked, or otherwise mistreated or exploited.
 And yet this information is not provided for the consumers’ knowledge so they can make informed decisions, because the economists declare that it doesn’t matter.

 In their myopic focus only on a product’s price, economists completely overlook the complex webs of interconnectivity that exist in all living systems, systems which are vital for our survival, but which, increasingly, are being stressed, polluted, degraded, depleted, and, in many cases, rendered sterile by our thoughtless collective acts of consumption.
 The unfortunate fact is that what is perceived as being good for human beings, specifically in terms of wealth creation, is often bad for many other living organisms, whose habitats are altered, damaged, poisoned, or destroyed, whose numbers are greatly reduced, or, in the case of farm animals, who are made to suffer throughout their miserable, abbreviated lives.
-Because economists focus only on monetary transactions – because they ignore and exclude all these other important considerations from their theories, laws, models, decisions, reflections, counsels, and recommendations – they should not be given the dominant voice over these and other important matters, as they have been given until now.
+Because economists focus only on monetary transactions – because they ignore and exclude all these other important considerations from their laws, theories, models, decisions, reflections, counsels, and recommendations – they should not be given the dominant voice over these and other important matters, as they have been given until now.

 Following the economists’ constant exhortations that free trade is good and it is best to buy the cheapest product possible, in many cases this has transformed the free market into the blind market.
 By this I mean that the greater the separation, and hence, the more opaque is the veil of ignorance, between the producer of a product and the final consumer, the greater is the likelihood that there will be harmful effects and practices which many consumers would not support or tolerate if they only knew about them.
 As trade and commerce became more and more distant, from local to regional, to national, and then to international trade, the “free” market has become more and more blind to the many unjust, harmful, oppressive, and environmentally destructive practices that are employed to produce many of the things that people want or need at the lowest possible price.
 Although most economists declare that this is as it should be, and there is no need to change this state of affairs, there are many reasons why they are wrong.